Taho (Filipino Tofu Dessert)

 Directions

 • After 15 minutes, turn off the heat and put on a lid.
-Continue to cook the pearls, stirring occasionally, for an additional 5-10 minutes, or until the pearls are translucent.
+Continue to cook the pearls, stirring occasionally, for an additional 5-10 minutes, or until the pearls are translucent and no longer white in the middle.
+Drain the boiling liquid.
+Rinse the pearls under cold water to stop the cooking process and to retain their chew.
+Set aside.

-• In a pot, combine together the brown sugar and water.
-Bring this mixture to a boil, and continue boiling until the mixture has slightly thickened, stirring frequently, for about 5-7 minutes.
+• To prepare the arnibal, combine together the brown sugar and water in a pot.
+Bring this mixture to a boil, and continue boiling until the mixture has slightly thickened2, stirring frequently, for about 5-7 minutes.
+Transfer the syrup to a separate container.
+Let cool slightly.

 Did you make this recipe?